 Qeparo Beach

 Qeparo is a small coastal village in Southern Albania with a beautiful stretch of beach that remains relatively quiet compared to more famous spots.
-Perfect for families, or those who love to hear the sounds of the waves in peace, Qeparo it’s a great place to escape the crowds and enjoy a more local experience.
+Perfect for families or those who want to explore the area in peace, Qeparo makes a great destination to escape the crowds and enjoy a more local beach experience.

 Borsh Beach (Less Touristy Areas)